Just Text Us

 Fuel Economy

-The Rogue delivers 30 MPG city and 37 MPG highway in front-wheel-drive configuration -- among the best in its class.
+The Rogue delivers 30 MPG city and 37 MPG highway in front-wheel-drive configuration -- among the best in its class for a non-hybrid compact SUV.
 AWD models get 29 city and 34 highway, which is still competitive.
-For comparison, the Toyota RAV4 gets 27 city and 35 highway, and the Honda CR-V gets 28 city and 34 highway.
+For comparison: the Toyota RAV4 gets 27 city/35 highway, and the Honda CR-V gets 28 city/34 highway.
+Fuel economy is one of the Rogue's most consistent advantages.

 Safety Ratings